sakalig/py_pokr/README.md

 ## Breakdown
 ### Core
-Ingress of response traffic (to be eventually deferred to a stand-alone network-handling module) This is accompanied by the resultant error handling on timed-out requests
+Ingress of response traffic (to be eventually deferred to a stand-alone, network-handling module)\
+This is accompanied by the resultant error handling on timed-out requests

 The initial enumeration of the parsed result occurs here, till more sophistication is introduced.

 ### Menu Navigation
 PyPokr is designed to be as interactive as possible.
-At least as much as a CLI can allow.
+At least as much as a CLI can allow.\
 A full graphical redesign shall occur after the rudimentary rendering has been ironed out.
 Candidates to include Qt5.

 For HCI simplicity, the labels have relied on the following iconography: